Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 ## Manual Testing:

 ### Browser Compatibility
-During testing, I used four different browsers to ensure cross-compatibility.
+During testing, I used three different browsers to ensure cross-compatibility.
 The desktop browsers used by myself were:

   1. Chrome
   2. Firefox